 Worthy of a five-star rating (gold in colour, lick-and-stick from the tin on the teacher’s desk) for shining a light on the current state of education in Australia.

-‘Teacher – One woman’s struggle to keep the heart in teaching’ written by Gabbie Stroud, published by Allen and Unwin will be released on 27 June.*
+‘Teacher – One woman’s struggle to keep the heart in teaching’ written by Gabbie Stroud, published by Allen and Unwin is available:

 Being all too aware of the mental health status of many teachers, I believe it is essential to remind fellow educators if ‘Teacher’ raises issues for you, please speak to a counsellor through your Employee Assistance Program, call Lifeline or see your doctor.